Monday, September 30, 2024

 so I don't know what it signifies.
 Possibly a war memorial*

-Having done our shopping, we carried on into Bruges, but having had more excitement than we liked trying to get out of the semi-circular lock which seemed to want to hold us against the wall, we then had a short altercation with a cruiser while waiting for a bridge.
-The Hennie H has now bow thruster, so manoeuvring in the wind is, as I've mentioned, difficult.
+After loading our shopping on board, we carried on into Bruges, but having had more excitement than we liked trying to get out of the semi-circular lock which seemed to want to hold us against the wall, we then had a short altercation with a cruiser while waiting for a bridge.
+The Hennie H has no bow thruster, so manoeuvring in the wind is, as I've mentioned, difficult.
 Koos was continually trying to correct our little barge, which was being nudged this way and that by the forces of nature.
 Unfortunately, the helmsman of the cruiser ahead of us wasn't paying attention.
-His boat with all its modern assistance gadgets was still and it was only when we got dangerously close to his stern that he answered our calls for him to move.
+His boat, with all its modern assistance gadgets, was at a standstill and it was only when we got dangerously close to his stern that he answered our calls for him to move.

 Clearly rattled, he yelled at Koos, questioning his qualifications to drive a boat.